 Transforming Oxford's Digital Communications Programme

-This programme will create new web and intranet platform solutions driven by user needs and capable of adapting and evolving with the University.
+This programme is creating new web and intranet platform solutions driven by user needs and capable of adapting and evolving with the University.
 The work involves delivering the initial foundations of these platforms, as well as supporting their ongoing growth and development over time.

 The aim is to ultimately ensure all our audiences (including staff, students and external visitors) can find information, access online services, and keep up to date on what’s happening across the University, supporting our academic mission.